arv-anshul/arv-anshul.github.io/docs/blog/posts/tree-vs-regression-models.md

 ### Cost Complexity Function in Decision Tree

 The cost complexity function in decision trees is a crucial concept related to pruning techniques.
 It involves a tradeoff between error (cost) and tree size (complexity) to find an optimal tree.
-The cost complexity of a tree, denoted as $R_{c_p}(T)$, is the sum of its risk (error) and a "cost complexity" factor $c_p$ multiplied by the tree size $T$.
+The cost complexity of a tree, denoted as `#!math R_{c_p}(T)`, is the sum of its risk (error) and a "cost complexity" factor `#!math c_p` multiplied by the tree size `#!math T`.
 This function is used in cost complexity pruning to minimize the cross-validated prediction error and prevent overfitting.
-By adjusting the cost complexity parameter $c_p$, decision trees can be pruned effectively to improve generalization to test data. :simple-perplexity:{ .secondary }
+By adjusting the cost complexity parameter `#!math c_p`, decision trees can be pruned effectively to improve generalization to test data. :simple-perplexity:{ .secondary }

 :simple-scikitlearn:{ .scikitlearn } [`plot_cost_complexity_pruning`](https://scikit-learn.org/stable/auto_examples/tree/plot_cost_complexity_pruning.html)